 The course will the review the consequences of shame and stigma associated with the disease of addiction, why addiction is stigmatized within society, and solutions to address shame and stigma.

 Shame and stigma is a mark of disgrace and a set of negative beliefs held against a person, issue, or circumstance, often based off assumptions, judgements, and preconceived notions rather than facts.
 Participants will gain an understanding of the effect stigma has on the individual with substance use disorder and how it creates barriers to getting help through first-hand experiences and situations.

-This course is for individuals, parents, students, healthcare professionals, and groups and organizations who are will benefit from an understanding and knowledge of the role shame and stigma plans in SUD/addiction and the steps one can take to reduce the effects.
+Businesses, coalition and community members, correctional facilities, educators, faith groups, government, health care professionals, parents and caregivers, pharmacies, school nurses, senior living facilities, sober living communities, treatment and recovery centers, etc. who will benefit from an understanding and knowledge of the role shame and stigma plans in SUD/addiction and the steps one can take to reduce the effects.

 Understand: The role of stigma and its effect on substance use disorder (disease of addiction).
 How stigma inhibits people from achieving long-term wellness and recovery.

 Describe: The impact of shame and stigma on the individual and family/caregivers.
 The consequences of experienced stigma and shame and the impact on recovery, setback (relapse), and other social and health factors.

 Eliminate: Judgements and negative attitudes towards the individuals suffering from the disease.
 Assumptions and negative preconceived notions of the disease and the individual.
 Stigma by association towards family/caregivers and addiction professionals.

 Learn & Apply: Stigma-free language.
 Advocacy toolkit for elimination/removal of stigma.